Relief Factor Review

 “The product requires a person to take 2 pills per day indefinitely and is expensive compared to other joint health supplements.
 But if you’re in the market for a joint health supplement that has a nice blend of well-researched ingredients, perhaps Relief Factor is worth a try,” reads the Relief Factor review by The Wellness Verge.

 Based on a review posted by Phactual.com, the article posited a critical question.
 Is Relief Factor snake oil?
 According to their research, this online company isn’t guilty of false advertising.
-Still, the author had some doubts about the validity of their ingredients.
+We did find some controversy about this supplement brand.
+A Relief Factor advertisement was under fire for misleading claims in an FTC-related complaint.

 In a particular segment, their products were endorsed by a celebrity.
 More specifically, a former Trump administration official—Sebastian Gorka—was named a doctor, even though he didn’t hold a medical degree.